infinum/dotnet-handbook/Best Practices/Clean Code.md

 }
 ```

-Both `Sparrow` and `Ostrich` classes implement the `IFruit` interface.
+Both `Sparrow` and `Ostrich` classes implement the `IBird` interface.
 However, the first implements the `Fly()` method while the second throws the NotSupported exception.
-This means using the `Ostrich` type as a replacement for `IFruit` leads to errors in the code execution and deviates from the expected program behavior (program completes successfully).
+This means using the `Ostrich` type as a replacement for `IBird` leads to errors in the code execution and deviates from the expected program behavior (program completes successfully).

 **Good example:**